Superior-925/TodoAppServer_PostgreSQL/README.md

  ```

 You can set another PORT if PORT 3030 already use.
-You will also need to create a new "test" role or any other for the PostgreSQL.
+You will also need to create a new "test" role or any other for using PostgreSQL.

 - Install dependencies by NPM